Bjorn-G-S/UiO-IR-Reader/README.md

 To access the metadata, use the `print(object)`.
 To get an overview of the differnt function, use the following `object.help()`.

-The program keeps track of what changes have been doe so that only viable changed is possible.
-To cycle though more than one file at a time, run the script though a for loop for all OPUS-files in a directory.
+The program keeps track of what changes that have been done, so that only viable changes are possible.
+To cycle though more than one file at a time, run the script though a `for`-loop for all OPUS-files in a folder.

 ## Git Bash